mobin-moradi/mobin-moradi.github.io/about.md

 Feb.
 2021-Oct.
 2021

-*At first, I studied prerequisite materials like quantum chaos, ETH, and random matrix theory.
+*At first, I studied quantum chaos, ETH, and random matrix theory.
 Then I went to study the path integral quantization of JT gravity and its black hole solutions.
 We had weekly and monthly meetings under the supervision of Dr. Faraji.*

 **Research Experience in Mathematics**